Violent-Profession-Transition/MIT-6.034-AI-Winston-2010/lec9-constraint-CV-obj-recognition/README.md

 ### David Marr, Primal Sketch, 2.5D Sketch

-David Marr (1945-1980) was a British neuroscientist that integrated results from psychology, AI, and neurophysiology into new models of visual processing [wiki](https://en.wikipedia.org/wiki/David_Marr_(neuroscientist))
+David Marr (1945-1980) was a British neuroscientist that integrated results from psychology, AI, and neurophysiology into new models of visual processing [[Marr's wiki]](https://en.wikipedia.org/wiki/David_Marr_(neuroscientist))

 David Marr is such a powerful and central figure that almost anything he said was believed by a large collection of devotees.